callstack/react-native-testing-library/website/docs/TestingEnvironment.md

 Any easy way to differentiate between host and composite elements is the `type` prop of `ReactTestInstance`:

 - for host components it’s always a string value representing component name, e.g. `"View"`
-- for composite components it’s function or class defining the component
+- for composite components it’s a function or class corresponding to the component

 You can use the following code to check if given element is a host one: